Fire type Pokémon strengths and weaknesses

+With so many Pokémon types in the franchise, it’s hard for new players, and even some veterans, to keep track of the strengths and weaknesses of each type.
 In a battle, knowing when your Fire-types would be the most effective could change the whole tide of the battle in your favor.
 Conversely, if you’re up against a Fire-type, you should know the best way to counter them.
 That’s exactly why we’re going to use this article to explain everything there is to know about Fire-type strengths and weaknesses in the Pokémon games!

-What Are Fire Type Pokémon?
+What are Fire type Pokémon?

 Pokemon-Fire-Type-Weakness-Strength-Flareon-Summary